marshyski/nginxify/README.md

     ## If basic auth is enabled on NGINX for API (recommended)
     curl -u yourusername:yourpassword -XPOST 'http://nginxify/api/sub1.domain.com/8080'

+**Recommendations**

+ 1. Have the API not listen on port 80
+ 2. Create IPTables/FirewallD/Security Group rules to only allow inbound traffic from CIDR or IP Ranges of Docker hosts
+ 3. Use SSL and Basic Auth in NGINX for the API
+ 4. If you load balance NGINXify, containers will have to send a POST request to all NGINXify servers.

 **Default NGINX Template**

     server {